alex-bellon/wikipedia/README.md

 - [Placeholder name](https://en.wikipedia.org/wiki/Placeholder_name) -  words that can refer to objects or people whose names are temporarily forgotten, irrelevant, or unknown in the context in which they are being discussed.
 - [RAS Syndrome](https://en.wikipedia.org/wiki/RAS_syndrome) - is the use of one or more of the words that make up an acronym (or other initialism) in conjunction with the abbreviated form.
 This means, in effect, repeating one or more words from the acronym.
 Two common examples are "PIN number"/ "VIN number" (the "N" in PIN and VIN stands for "number") and "ATM machine" (the "M" in ATM stands for "machine").
 - [Sniglet](https://en.wikipedia.org/wiki/Sniglet) - an often humorous word made up to describe something for which no dictionary word exists.
+- [Tmesis](https://en.wikipedia.org/wiki/Tmesis) - is a linguistic phenomenon in which a word or phrase is separated into two parts, with other words between them.
 - [Weasel word](https://en.wikipedia.org/wiki/Weasel_word) - an informal term for words and phrases such as "researchers believe" and "most people think" which make arguments appear specific or meaningful, even though these terms are at best ambiguous and vague.
 - [Yak Shaving](https://en.wiktionary.org/wiki/yak_shaving) - Any apparently useless activity which, by allowing you to overcome intermediate difficulties, allows you to solve a larger problem.